Clark County

 James B. Gibson, Commissioner Chairman

-Justin Jones, Vice Chair
+Justin Jones, Vice Chairman

 Michael Naft, Commissioner